Updated: Jan 13

 Horse behavior consultants and behaviorists help horse owners stop or change existing unwanted behaviors

-The profession of horse behavior consultant is a relatively new in North America.
-While other species – such as dogs, cats and parrots – have had behavior consultants practicing worldwide for much longer, the horse world is just starting to catch up.
-Horse behavior consultants help owners understand and resolve resolve unwanted behavior problems, while enhancing the overall well-being of the horse and strengthening the bond between horse and human.
+The profession of horse behavior consultant is relatively new in North America.
+While other species – such as dogs– have had behavior consultants practicing worldwide for much longer, the horse world is just starting to catch up.
+Horse behavior consultants help owners understand and resolve unwanted behavior problems, while enhancing the overall well-being of the horse and strengthening the bond between horse and human.

 Horse behavior consultants help horse owners address unwanted behaviors, such as fears (trailer loading, clipping, head shy etc.), phobias (needle phobias, farrier or vet phobias etc.), aggression (towards humans or horses), separation anxiety (herd bound), stereotypic behaviors (cribbing, weaving etc.), issues under saddle (bucking, bolting etc.), and so on.
 They do so by determining the root cause of the behavior, addressing any factors that contribute to the behavior occurring, and changing or stopping the behavior through the use of humane and effective behavior modification techniques – such as counter-conditioning and systematic desensitization.

 Horse behavior consultants must have a thorough knowledge of horse behavior and ethology, neurophysiology, learning theory (the science of how animals learn), and behavior modification protocols.
 They must be proficient at assessments – being able to discover what triggers the behavior, and what keeps the behavior occurring - before recommending management changes or retraining protocols.
 In addition to helping owners change unwanted behaviors, many horse behavior consultants can also help owners teach new and wanted behaviors, such as trailer loading.